Deltares/CoSMoS/docs/source/manual/scenario.rst

      -

    * - region
      - Instead of model name: region for which all models are run (with same settings).
+When using the keyword *region* to add models, you must specify the model *type* as indicated in the example scenario file.
      -
      -

    * - super_region
      - Instead of model name: super region for which all models are run (with same settings) (see :ref:`Super regions <super_regions>`).
+When using the keyword *super_region* to add models, you must specify the model *type* as indicated in the example scenario file.
      -
      -